late-exairu/palindrome-checker/README.md

 ## Overview

 This project is a Palindrome Checker app that allows users to determine whether a given word or phrase is a palindrome.
 A palindrome is a word, phrase, number, or other sequences of characters that reads the same forward and backward, ignoring punctuation, case, and spacing.
-This project is a part of JavaScript Algorithms and Data Structures Certification by [CodeCamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-palindrome-checker-project/build-a-palindrome-checker).
+Project is a part of JavaScript Algorithms and Data Structures Certification by [CodeCamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-palindrome-checker-project/build-a-palindrome-checker).

 ## Features